 you will need to complete the Entrance Counseling and the

 Master Promissory Note (MPN) for the Subsidized/Unsubsidized Loans.

-- The Federal Direct Stafford Student Loan documents are only completed once during your time at St Olaf.
+- The Federal Direct Student Loan documents are only completed once during your time at St Olaf.

 Federal Direct Parent PLUS Loans can be used by a parent to borrow on behalf of dependent undergraduates.
 The parent borrower may be the student’s mother, father, or stepparent (if the stepparent’s income and assets were reported on the FAFSA) of the student.
 While parents of all income levels are eligible to apply, a credit check is required and performed by the U.S. Department of Education.